gpastorf/logcum_expansions/README.md

-# Asymptotic_expansions
+# logcum_expansions

-# Edgeworth, Cornish-Fisher using Log-cumulants
+# Edgeworth and Cornish-Fisher expansions using log-cumulants

 This code package is related to the follow scientific articles:

 - G. Pastor, I. Mora-Jiménez, A.J.
-Caamaño, and R. Jäntti, “Asymptotic Expansions for Heavy-tailed Data”, Submitted to IEEE Signal Process.
-Lett., 2015
+Caamaño, and R. Jäntti, “Asymptotic Expansions for Heavy-tailed Data”, IEEE Signal Process.
+Lett., 2016 (Accepted)
 - G. Pastor, I. Mora-Jiménez, A.J.
 Caamaño, and R. Jäntti, “Log-Cumulants-based Edgeworth Expansion for Skew-Distributed Aggregate Interference”, IEEE Proc. of the 11th ISWCS, Barcelona, Spain, Aug 2014

 The package contains Matlab codes that compute the Edgeworth and Cornish-Fisher expansions used in the above articles.